 EASL Viewpoints are testimonials, interviews, and videos from healthcare professionals sharing life from the frontlines, across Europe.

 In their testimonials, hepatologists, liver nurses, researchers, and academics tell how their working life has been affected by COVID-19 and what might be to come.

 France, Italy, Portugal, Sweden, the UK… and more to come – watch the videos, read the interviews, and get to meet members of the hepatology community.

 A new international study has found increased mortality rates from COVID-19 among people with chronic liver disease and cirrhosis and has called for patients with worsening liver function to be tested for coronavirus.

-The researchers, led by teams at Oxford University Hospitals NHS Foundation Trust and the University of North Carolina, set up an international registry (the EASL supported COVID-hep registry) to collect clinical details of patients with chronic liver disease and cirrhosis who develop COVID-19.
+The researchers, led by teams at Oxford University Hospitals NHS Foundation Trust and the University of North Carolina, set up an international registry (the EASL supported COVID-hep registry, see below) to collect clinical details of patients with chronic liver disease and cirrhosis who develop COVID-19.
 Between 25 March 2020 and 20 April 2020, 152 cases were submitted to the registry, over 95% of which were hospitalised.
 Patients with cirrhosis had poor outcomes with an overall death rate of 40 percent.
 Those with advanced disease called decompensated cirrhosis had the highest rate of death (between 43 and 63 percent), compared with 12 percent for patients with liver disease but without cirrhosis.

-Accordingly, EASL encourages healthcare professionals to share the EASL supported COVID-Hep registry among its networks.
-The new registry was launched at the University of Oxford, UK on 23 March 2020.
-The registry is collecting data on patients, with liver disease at any stage or liver transplants, that have developed laboratory-confirmed COVID-19.
+The EASL supported COVID-Hep registry was launched at the University of Oxford, UK on 23 March 2020.
+The registry is collecting data on patients, with liver disease at any stage or liver transplants, that have also developed laboratory-confirmed COVID-19.
 On 21 May, a study based on the first 152 consecutive submissions was published in the Journal of Hepatology.